giuliol/jsatsim/README.md

 ### How do I get set up? ###

-* Any linux machine will do.
+* Any linux machine with netem will do.
 * At least one network interface
 * Build and launch, as superuser,